|Next to this icon at the bottom of each page you can find related pages on our site.|

 Of course, if you’re ready to buy an instrument, you’ve found to the right place.
 Building your own harpsichord continues to be a popular pastime, from one of our famous kits from THE PARIS WORKSHOP.
 Each one of our popular models has its own specification page with photos, including the Delin Spinet and French Single Harpsichord.
 The instruments are offered in varying degrees of completion, called Versions, and the Tools we expect you to own are few in number.
 A Gallery shows all the kit models.

 Our Instrument List is a frequently updated listing of the several dozen secondhand early keyboard instruments for sale.
-Also check our listing of new and secondhand Overseas Instruments.
 In the past, we have exported many Antique instruments.
 The Fully Imported link shows a harpsichord model from Atelier Marc Ducornet in Paris available with a short delivery time, and the Henk Klop Continuo organ.

 I share some of my philosophy with you on the Custom instruments page.
 You can view the various Custom Instrument Galleries, follow the links to each individual instrument specification page, find our Pre-loved Custom instruments, or see the Work in progress.